 Welcome to Andover Wine Friends

-- taste wines that we would not necessarily buy in the first instance
+- taste wines, including those that we would not necessarily buy in the first instance

 - learn from them